5 down: UP cops gun down 2 associates of Vikas Dubey

 Prabhat Mishra and Praveen Dubey were part of the group of 15 men who attacked the team of police officials last Thursday.
 Vikas Dubey, it may be recalled was arrested earlier today.

-Praveen was killed ini Etawah, when he was trying to escape after stealing a car.
+Praveen was killed in Etawah, when he was trying to escape after stealing a car.
 Mishra was being brought to Kanpur after his arrest in Haryana.
 He was killed when he was trying to escape from custody.

 Kanpur firing: UP gangster Vikas Dubey arrested in Madhya Pradesh's Ujjain